No. 666 Squadron RCAF: History

-On 12 June, Major Ely left 666 Squadron after being reassigned to Canadian Far East Force (CFEF), and was replaced by Major A.B.
+On 12 June, Major Ely was reassigned to Canadian Far East Force (CFEF), and was replaced by Major A.B.
 Stewart as Officer Commanding.
 Through the summer of 1945, the squadron was tasked with 'air taxi' duties in support of 1st Canadian Infantry Division, 3rd Canadian Infantry Division, and #1 Canadian AGRA (Army Groups Royal Artillery).
-On 25 June, 666 Squadron moved from Hilversum to Apeldoorn, the Netherlands, joining 664 Squadron and 665 Squadron in that location, then under the overall command of the First Canadian Army.
+On 25 June, 666 Squadron moved from Hilversum to Apeldoorn, joining No. 664 Squadron and 665 Squadron in that location, then under the overall command of the First Canadian Army.

-With the disbanding of 665 (AOP) Squadron, on 10 July 1945, many of the remaining personnel from that squadron were transferred to 666 Squadron.
+When 665 Squadron was disbanded on 10 July 1945, many of its remaining personnel were transferred to 666 Squadron.
 Tasking thereafter included VIP, Courier, and Communications Flight duties in support of the Canadian Army Occupation Force (CAOF).
-No. 666 Squadron RCAF in its turn was disbanded at Apeldoorn, the Netherlands, on 31 October 1945.
+No. 666 Squadron RCAF in its turn was disbanded at Apeldoorn on 31 October 1945.
 The squadron had no motto or heraldic badge assigned to it.